HRSAndrabi/pykp/docs/source/about/index.rst

    Sample, solve, and analyse instances of the 0-1 Knapsack Problem.

 **PyKP** (py·kay·pee) is a Python package for defining, solving, and analysing knapsack problem instances.
-This package provides tools to define (or randomly sample) knapsack instances, and generate useful metrics and visualisations.
+The package provides tools to define (or randomly sample) knapsack instances, and generate useful metrics and visualisations.

-I created this package as part of a research project involving the knapsack problem.
+I created this package as part of a research project.
 You can learn about me and my other projects by visiting my `personal website`_.

 Features